rohita/rohita.github.io/_posts/2021-01-07-swift-optionals.md

 }
 ```

 Optional either holds _no value_ or _some value_.
 The `none` enum case denotes the absence of a value and is equivalant to the `nil` literal.
-The presence of value is stored as `Wrapped`, which is the underlying type of the value.
+The `some` enum case denotes presence of value and is stored as `Wrapped`, which is the underlying type of the value.
 Swift simplifies the syntax to define optional by using trailing question mark (`?`) instead of typing the full type name.
 For example, if a variable has the type `Int?`, that’s shortened way of writing `Optional<Int>`.

 # Unwrapping Optionals